lorenarrgianotti/ProsocialityAndSWA/README.md

 The "Code" folder contains the scripts we used for the visualisation of the results.

-For further information or requests please contact: mirjam.studler@unibe.ch.com or lorena.gianotti@unibe.ch
+For further information or requests please contact: mirjam.studler@unibe.ch or lorena.gianotti@unibe.ch